yarmahi/blockchain-learn-solidity/Lesson 2 - Address Interactions/Description.md

 }
 ```
 ---
-### 4. Calldata (how to target functions!)
+### 4. Calldata (How to Target Functions!)

-- its helpful to remember that Solidity's job is to compile contracts to bytecode
+- It's helpful to remember that Solidity's job is to compile contracts into bytecode.
-- Solidity doesnt know about the chain its deployed on
+- Solidity doesn't know anything about the blockchain it's deployed on.
-- if you tell solidity to call an address with calldata, it will do that
+- If you tell Solidity to call an `address` with calldata, it will do exactly that.
-- you do this with both the high-level and low-level syntax
+- You can do this using both high-level and low-level syntax.

 ---